 Carbons?
 Do young people know what carbon paper and carbon copies were all about?
 I wonder.

 For graduation from Lincoln Southeast High in 1960 I got a pale green Smith-Corona portable; until then I had used the L.C.
 Smith in the basement when I needed to type an essay.
 I used this portable though my undergraduate years at Doane College, and for most of graduate school at Cornell.
 It never let me down; never crashed; never interrupted me in the middle of an essay to tell me I needed to update software; never became obsolete because software didn’t work on its operating system, never had any mechanical problems at all.
+In this brave new world, we now also have so many staff working remotely so it can be very wise to invest in some quality remote employee monitoring software as that makes managing those staff so much easier.
 As an undergraduate I typed all of my assignments, and many of my wife’s, on this great little machine.

 At Cornell of course I had to write a dissertation, which I did on this portable.
 Typing an essay or a dissertation was a lot of work.
 You typed a draft of an essay or a chapter.
 Then, to revise, you had to type it again from scratch.
 I would lay out the pages on a couch and table, and then cut them into pieces and scotch-tape them together in the revised order that seemed appropriate.
 Additions were hand-written or typed, and taped in place.
 Then you put this mess on the desk — usually about 3 a.m. the day before the essay was due — and typed it all again — with a carbon, if you wanted a copy for yourself.
 But you didn’t just type the draft verbatim.
 Since you had to type each sentence, you thought about each sentence, and the thing improved with each draft.